rohit-2205/new-zario/README.md

 🌐 Single-page behavior (No reloads or new tabs)

 🛠️ Built With
-HTML5

-CSS3

-JavaScript
+HTML5, CSS3, JavaScript

 News API for fetching data

-Vercel for deployment

-📦 Folder Structure
-bash
-Copy
-Edit
-/Newzario
-├── index.html
-├── style.css
-├── script.js
-├── assets/
-│   └── (icons/images used in UI)
-└── README.md
-🌍 Live Demo
-Visit the live app here: https://newzario.vercel.app
+Vercel for deployment - Visit the live app here: https://newzario.vercel.app

-📷 Preview

-📩 Contact
-For feedback or queries, feel free to reach out:
-📧 info@newzario.com